University of Madras: Campus

 The university has six campuses: Chepauk, Marina, Guindy, Taramani, Chetpet and Maduravoyal.
-The Chepauk campus of the university houses the administrative buildings, the historic Senate House, central library, clock tower, centenary auditorium, and several departments under arts, humanities and social science streams.
+The Chepauk campus of the university houses the administrative buildings, the historic Senate House, the Government Oriental Manuscripts Library and Research Centre, clock tower, centenary auditorium, and several departments under arts, humanities and social science streams.
 The schools of oriental and Indian are located at the Marina campus.
 The Guindy campus incorporates the natural sciences departments while the campus at Taramani houses the school of basic medical sciences.
 The sports union and the botanical garden are based on Chetpet and Maduravoyal campuses respectively.
 The Department of Mathematics of the university is operated as the Ramanujan Institute for Advanced Study in Mathematics located close to the Chepauk campus.
 The university has two constituent college, in Nemmeli and Thiruvottiyur, offerings courses in arts and science.
 Since 1981, the university has also developed an Institute of Distance Education, offering various academic and professional programmes approved by University Grants Commission under the choice-based credit system (CBCS) pattern.